aschlumpf/Zoomer-Zoom/README.md

 `npm start`

-These commands will install all necessary packages for both the backend and frontend.
+The first command will install all necessary packages for both the backend and frontend.
 The `start` script uses the package Concurrently in order to run all servers in one console.

 # Credits